-As an epidemiologist and evaluation specialist, Dr. Ngo has been designing and evaluating the most effective, affordable, and innovative interventions and programs in sexual and reproductive health, including family planning, sexually transmitted infections, HIV/AIDS, and safe abortion.
+As an epidemiologist and evaluation specialist, Thoai’s research has been focused on young and urban poor populations in low and middle income countries.
+Primarily, he has been designing and testing the most effective, affordable, and innovative interventions and programs in sexual and reproductive health (SRH), including family planning, sexually transmitted infections, HIV/AIDS, and safe abortion.
 His focus has been testing the effectiveness of various innovations, including cash-transfer, health-financing, mHealth, social-franchising, and task-sharing of health service delivery.
-And his expertise in research and evaluations has helped to improve the delivery of sexual and reproductive health services to men and women around the world ensuring their access to high-quality services.
-Dr. Ngo’s research on task-sharing of family planning and safe abortion has been well-cited and used to inform international and national guidelines and policies.
+And his expertise has helped to improve the delivery of sexual and reproductive health services to men and women around the world ensuring their access to high-quality services.
+Thoai’s research on the expansion of family planning and safe abortion has been well-cited and used to inform international and national guidelines, policies, and programs.

-Dr. Ngo was a researcher at Johns Hopkins University, and a Research Fellow at the National Institutes of Health.
-He received his PhD in demography and epidemiology from the London School for Hygiene and Tropical Medicine, and his Master of Health Science degree in Global Epidemiology and Disease Control from Johns Hopkins Bloomberg School of Public Health.
-He has authored more than 50 peer-reviewed journal articles, policy reports, and book chapters.
+Thoai was a researcher at Johns Hopkins University and a Research Fellow at the National Institutes of Health.
+He received his PhD in demography and epidemiology from the London School for Hygiene and Tropical Medicine and his Masters of Health Science in Global Epidemiology and Disease Control from Johns Hopkins Bloomberg School of Public Health.
+He has authored more than 80 peer-reviewed journal articles, policy report, and book chapters.